CCNA-Lover/introduction-to-networks/practice-skills-pt/solutions.md

 # Step 1: Determine the IP Addressing Scheme.

 Bold entries are data that were missing in the Addressing Table from [Step 1](tasks.md).<br>
 *Link-local* address of both interfaces of the Town Hall Router is **FE80::1**.
-This is also the default gateway for all hosts and the server.
+This is also the default gateway for all host (PS: A server is also a host.)

 |Device|IPv4 Address|Subnet Mask|IPv6 Address|Default Gateway|
 |:---:|:---:|:---:|:---:|:---:|